rust-stuco/lectures/week4/slides.md

 # Iterating over a Vector

-To access each element in order, we can iterate through the elements with a `for` loop rather than use indices to access each at a time.
+To access each element in order, we can iterate through the elements with a `for` loop directly, rather than using indices.

 ```rust